HEGSRR/OR-Replicability-in-Geography-Survey/docs/reviews/rev_response.md

 1. Overall, the background contextualization and the conceptualization of important elements are convincingly developed.
 Nevertheless I struggle to understand the place and role of the concept of direct replication (p10f).
 What is the difference to reproduction and conceptual replication, and more importantly, does it matter for the purposes of this paper?
 It is not being taken up again in the discussion.
 2. The nomothetic-idiographic debate goes decades back, and it might be worth mentioned at least some of the original papers by Hartshorne and Schaefer here (p6).
-3. Similar to my comment on direct replication, is the distinction between intensive and extensive research (p8) necessary and helpful for this paper?
-If not taken up again in the discussion, it could be reduced to a single sentence or even removed entirely.
 4. In the sampling scheme, what is the justification for the JIF of 1.5?
 Even within the geosciences, JIF vary widely between sub-disciplines, and there is enough evidence that the JIF often does not reflect well a journal's scientific impact or merit.
 5. There are occasional formatting problems with references, e.g., p12 L5
 6. How does the survey's definition of replication relate to the more detailed one from the Turing Way?